esmero/archipelago-documentation/docs/metadatainarchipelago.md

 	]
 ```

 Will tell Archipelago that the JSON key `images` should be treated as containing Entity IDs for a Drupal Entity of type (`entity:file`) File.
 This has many interessting consequences.
 Archipelago, on edit/update/ingest will try (hard) to get a hold of Files with ID 1, 2 and 3.
-If in temporary storage Arhcipelago will move them to its final Permanent Location, will make sure Drupal knows those files are being used by this ADO, will run multiple **Technical Metadata** Extractions and classify internally the Files, adding everything it could learn from them.
+If in temporary storage Archipelago will move them to its final Permanent Location, will make sure Drupal knows those files are being used by this ADO, will run multiple **Technical Metadata** Extractions and classify internally the Files, adding everything it could learn from them.
 In practice, this means that Archipelago will write for you additional structures into the JSON enriching your **Metadata**.

 Without this structure, the `images` key would not trigger any logic but will of course still exist and can always still be used as a list of numbers while templating.